How to Create a Browsable Copy for CD, USB Flash Drive or your main Website of the ConfTool Agenda

 Overview => Settings => Main Settings for Paper and Abstract Submission

-- Automatically opening the overview page of the conference agenda upon inserting the CD into the drive (or the USB flash drive into the laptop) isn't that easy any more since Windows Vista had been introduced (for security reasons).
+Automatically opening the overview page of the conference agenda upon inserting the CD into the drive (or the USB flash drive into the laptop) has become more difficult since the introduction of Windows Vista (for security reasons).
 We found a small (and affordable) tool that allows to open the file automatically: WinOpen.
 (If you know a better alternative, please let us know.)

 Unzip the file winopen.exe to the main directory of your USB drive and create a text file "autorun.inf" using Notepad, containing the following four lines: